 Food, relationships and work

-Healthy eating and social connectedness are activities that people with chronic pain can do to help themselves and their bodies.
+Healthy eating and social interaction are activities that people with chronic pain can do to help themselves and their bodies.
 Half of chronic pain patients are overweight or obese and this places increased strain on joints and muscles and makes increasing activity more difficult.
-Social isolation, also common amongst people with chronic pain, can contribute to low mood, which can then exacerbate the pain experience.
+Social isolation, also common amongst people with chronic pain, can contribute to low mood, which can exacerbate the pain experience.

 Many people with pain have low Vitamin D levels linked to their reduced exposure to sunlight and low Vitamin D intake and unfortunately, vitamin supplements do not have an evidenced impact on pain levels.
 Osteoporosis, a common problem, is aggravated by living in low sunlight exposure areas, such as the north of the UK.
 Cultural behaviours, lifestyle factors and long term use of strong opioids also contribute to the condition.
-Spotting such risks earlier can mean some patients avoid full blown osteoporosis and its risks.
+Spotting such risks earlier can mean some patients avoid full blown osteoporosis.

 Action to take